The AI Threat Google Couldn’t Mount: Why This Expert Says Microsoft’s $70 Billion Cash Cow Is Vulnerable Now

 Why Google Failed Where AI Might Not

-Trey Lockerbie set up the discussion around the innovator’s dilemma.
-Brodersen’s answer for why Google Docs never landed a knockout blow: Word, Excel, and PowerPoint formats “have become international standards, pretty much embedded in contracts, legal filings, and just all sorts of documents.”
-Excel power users running “leveraged buyout model, custom VBA macros” simply could not move.
+Trey Lockerbie framed the discussion around the innovator’s dilemma.
+Brodersen’s answer for why Google Docs never landed a knockout blow comes down to format lock-in.
+Word, Excel, and PowerPoint formats have become international standards, embedded in contracts, legal filings, and enterprise workflows.
+Excel power users running leveraged buyout models with custom VBA macros could not move.
 Google offered a competing product.
 AI reduces the need for the product itself.

 What Microsoft Is Doing About It

 Satya Nadella and CFO Amy Hood have already pivoted the business model.
 On the Q3 FY26 call, Hood described the shift bluntly: “The basic transformation of any per-user business of ours, whether it is productivity, coding, or security, will become a per-user and usage business.”
 The early traction is real.
-Microsoft 365 Copilot paid seats crossed 20 million, up 250% year over year, and the AI business hit a $37 billion annual run rate, up 123%.
+Microsoft 365 Copilot paid seats crossed 20 million in Q3 FY26, and seat adds are growing 250% year over year.
+The AI business hit a $37 billion annual run rate, up 123%.

 The financials still look pristine.
-Q3 FY26 delivered $82.89 billion in revenue, up 18%, with commercial RPO at $627 billion, up 99% year over year.
-Yet the stock is down 14% year to date, and .
+Q3 FY26 delivered $82.89 billion in revenue, up 18%, with commercial remaining performance obligation at $627 billion, up 99% year over year.
+Yet the stock is down roughly 11% year to date through early June, and investor questions persist about whether usage revenue can ramp fast enough to offset per-seat erosion.

 What to Watch

-The bull side of Brodersen’s debate stands.
-Format lock-in is real, and Hood’s argument that consumption pricing produces better margins than the original cloud transition is the direct counter to the per-seat compression thesis.
+The bull side of Brodersen’s debate remains intact.
+Format lock-in is real, and Hood’s argument that consumption pricing produces better margins than the original cloud transition directly counters the per-seat compression thesis.
 The question for investors is whether usage revenue ramps fast enough to absorb whatever erosion comes from fewer humans needing fewer seats.
 Watch the usage meter as closely as the seat count.
+The model shift is underway.
+The outcome is not yet clear.

 Editor Headline Alternatives